Lukh2010/Rigged_Wheel/README.md

 You can rig this wheel and have fun with your friends.

+# Installation (Fedora)

+'sudo dnf install nodejs'
+'npm install'

+# Start the server

+'node server.js'

+# Usage

 Go on http://localhost:8000 for the wheel or http://localhost:8000/control for a menu where you can select what color should be spinned next.
-You can also press M or N to force it to land on either Light or Dark.

-To install it run the following commands(for fedora(linux)):
-"sudo dnf install nodejs"
-"npm install"

-To start the server then run "node server.js".

-(Sometimes there are still problems when forcing a color.
-It still says that the right one won but it wont land on the right segiment.)